Prince George’s County DUI Lawyer

 - Was it for speeding or was it for something administrative, like an expired registration?

-Ideally there would be some video footage of the standard field sobriety testing and an audio recording of the exchange between you and the officer.
-When an experienced Prince George’s DUI attorney reviews this sort of hard evidence, he or she will compare that absolute visual aid to the written statements of the officer.
+Ideally, there would be some video footage of the standard field sobriety testing and an audio recording of the exchange between you and the officer.
+When an experienced Prince George’s County DUI attorney reviews this sort of hard evidence, he or she will compare that absolute visual aid to the written statements of the officer.
 In court, if it can be demonstrated that the written information is different from what that video shows, that’s a very important part of the defense.
 Video is becoming much more prevalent now.